matomo-org/developer-documentation/docs/3.x/extending-database.md

     // ...
 }
 ```

-Plugins should remove the column in the [uninstall](/api-reference/Piwik/Plugin#uninstall) method, **unless doing so take very long time**.
+### Removing the column when plugin is uninstalled

 Since log tables can have millions and even billions of entries, removing columns from these tables when a plugin is uninstalled would be a bad idea.

-If you want to learn more about the structure of existing tables, read the [Database schema reference](/guides/persistence-and-the-mysql-backend).
+Plugins should remove the column in the [uninstall](/api-reference/Piwik/Plugin#uninstall) method only when the table's name is not starting with `log_*`.

 ## Defining database updates